alan0201tw/RayMarcher/devnote/Proposal.md

 Until this moment I have had experience on the two most famous rendering techniques, and I was hoping some time I would be implementing another simple renderer using ray marching, and this is a great opportunity!

-And since I have a working (simple, but working!) ray tracer at hand, I can do some analysis or observation about the image quality, characteristic, perofrmance...etc between the two renderers, and it sounds pretty cool!
+And since I have a working (simple, but working!) ray tracer at hand, I can do some analysis or observation about the image quality, characteristic, performance...etc between the two renderers, and it sounds pretty cool!

 ## Target / Design Choice